hainayanda/Draftsman/README.md

 # Basic Usage

 Draftsman is `NSLayoutConstraints` and `UIView` hierarchy builder.
-The syntax is designed so it could be read just like english language.
+The syntax is designed so it could be read just like the English language.

 ***